+The decrease in the 2021 other postretirement benefits funded status liability for O&R of \$27 million, compared with December 31, 2020, was primarily due to an increase in the fair value of plan assets as a result of the actual return on plan assets, along with a decrease in the plans' projected benefit obligation as a result of an increase in the discount rate.
+See "Assumptions" below for further information on the change in the discount rate and see Note E for determination of the discount rate assumption.
+This decreased liability corresponds with an increase in regulatory liability of \$21 million for unrecognized net losses and unrecognized prior service costs associated with O&R's NY utility business consistent with the accounting rules for regulated operations, along with a debit to OCI of \$1 million (net of taxes) for the unrecognized net losses and an immaterial change to OCI for the unrecognized prior service costs associated with RECO.
+For 2021, included within the funded status are noncurrent assets of \$24 million.

 The decrease in the 2020 other postretirement benefits funded status liability for O&R of \$8 million, compared with December 31, 2019, was primarily due to an increase in the fair value of plan assets as a result of the actual return on plan assets.
-This decreased liability corresponds with an increase in regulatory liability of \$3 million for unrecognized net losses and unrecognized prior service costs associated with O&R's New York utility business consistent with the accounting rules for regulated operations, a credit to OCI of \$2 million (net of taxes) for the unrecognized net losses and an immaterial change to OCI for the unrecognized prior service costs associated with RECO.
+This decreased liability corresponds with an increase in regulatory liability of \$3 million for unrecognized net losses and unrecognized prior service costs associated with O&R's NY utility business consistent with the accounting rules for regulated operations, a credit to OCI of \$2 million (net of taxes) for the unrecognized net losses and an immaterial change to OCI for the unrecognized prior service costs associated with RECO.

-The decrease in the 2019 other postretirement benefits funded status liability at O&R of \$25 million, compared with December 31, 2018, was primarily due to an increase in plan assets as a result of the actual return on plan assets.
-This decreased liability corresponds with a decrease to regulatory assets of \$19 million for unrecognized net losses and unrecognized prior service costs associated with O&R's New York utility business consistent with the accounting rules for regulated operations, a credit to OCI of \$2 million (net of taxes) for the unrecognized net losses and a credit to OCI of \$3 million (net of taxes) for the unrecognized prior service costs associated with RECO.